lestersantos/Writting_Binary_Objects_WIth_GO/README.md

 - By group:  rwxr-x--- groups of 3 characters
 - Numerical: 0754 four digits for 3 groups and 1 special flag.
 - Symbolic: reference class [operator] [mode]

+If you create a file without a prior check if the file exist it will override it and create a new one, deleting all the content of the named file.